 Harry and Sally recently subscribed to insurance policies from two different companies.
-Let’s see how communications impact consumers’ perceptions and their decisions.
+Let’s see how transforming Insurance customer experience impacts consumers’ perceptions and their decisions.

 Woah!
 Harry was delighted that his insurance company knows every little detail about him.

 Now, Harry is planning to take up another policy.
 Harry makes a call to his insurance agent to know details of the policy and the premium and schedule.
 But, unlike in the past, this time an insurance executive arrives at his home with a laptop and captures all his details.
 He fills Harry’s proposal form online while Harry clarifies all his queries regarding the policy.

 After the proposal form submission, he gets a text about form submission and his application number, an email follows with the policy bond attached, he receives a call from the insurance companies customer care welcoming him and she suggests an option to download an app for tracking, claims registrations, chat option with customer care, which he downloads promptly.
 Later in the week, he gets the policy bond in the mail.

 Wow!!
 Harry is impressed and assured that all the info is within reach, whenever he wants.
 No hassles, no form filling, and rapid services.
 He is impressed with his insurance company.

 Sally is a worried woman.
 She has been waiting for the last 20 days but she hasn’t received the policy bond yet.
 She has also visited her insurance company twice and had to re-fill the proposal form.

 Now, Sally has taken up the matter in writing and has also made a call to her insurance executive for the same.
 The insurance executive has asked Sally for some additional documents and has made sure that she will be receiving her policy bond within 3-4 days.